loveencounterflow/coffee-script/README.md

   its authors in whichever ways—making this trick work is an achievement to be sure.
 I'm just saying this hammer is probably not what you wanted to fix your screw.)

+  Iced CoffeeScript introduces two new keywords, `await` and `defer`, that, used in concert, allow to write quite succinct constructs.

-  **Turns out the 'folded' calls of some transpiling languages is pretty similar to what you can get with `yield`.**
+  Turns out the 'folded' calls of some transpiling languages is pretty similar to what you can get with `yield`.

+* **Native Language Extensions** (that modify NodeJS or another VM), e.g. XXXXXXXXXXXXXXXXXXXXXXXXXXXXX.
+  Interesting
-* **Native Language Extensions** (that modify NodeJS or another VM), e.g. Iced Coffee Script.
-Interesting and certainly potentially able to provide the most powerful solutions to the asynchronous conondrum.
+  and certainly potentially able to provide the most powerful solutions to the asynchronous conondrum.
 But: unless ideas tested and proven by such projects enter the mainstream (read: become part of ES), they won't fly (far).
 Platform fragmentation has and will be one difficult aspect of JavaScript, and more